 10. Repair Any Roof Problems

 I don’t mean to frighten you but gaps may also exist on your roof.
 These are even more important to repair.
 Every couple of years, you should have a licensed roofer out to your home to inspect the roof.
-If you haven’t done this in many years, do it now before any snow or ice come to infiltrate your roof’s weak spots.
+If you haven’t done this in many years, do it now before any snow or ice comes to infiltrate your roof’s weak spots.

 11. Prevent Ice Dams